 “I think that, for the future of this club, we need to build on all of that and make new history, because if you keep talking about the past it means nothing is happening in the present.
 I think naturally we have to embrace that history; we’ve got to remember it because it’s part of the club but we’ve got to look forward at the same time.”

 What Neil has built to date is quite remarkable.
 His is a squad of young, hungry players with the ability to score and entertain, one which means that Northenders are cheering on real promotion contenders.
 And while the list of past marquee players often appears never-ending at the club, it’s emerging talents plucked from lower divisions - including the likes of defender Joe Rafferty and striker Jayden Stockley - that are helping make a mark.

-Indeed, the 2019/20 campaign will see the club become the first to reach 5,000 league games, and could well prove a vital moment in their push towards the Premier League.
+Indeed, on resumption of the 2019/20 campaign later this month, the club will become the first to reach 5,000 league games, and could well prove a vital moment in their push towards promotion.
 For those involved with the club in the modern day, this would be as good a time as any to begin a new legacy.

 “I think for Preston to get to the Premier League and achieve that promotion, it would be one of the great stories in modern-day football,” Neil adds.
 “Based on the history that we’ve got and the budget that we work off, it would be a huge success story.

 “We’re still a long way away from that, but what we have shown is our credentials and the fact that we can compete with any team.
 If we can sustain the challenge, then anything is possible.
 As a fan, as a player and as a manager, you’re involved in football for moments like promotions and trophy wins.
 Those are the moments that you look back on with pride and no-one can ever take them away from you – they’re priceless.